Random walks in a one-dimensional L\'evy random environment: Abstract

 \section{Abstract}

 We consider a generalization of a one-dimensional stochastic process known in the physical literature as L\'evy-Lorentz gas.
-The process describes the motion of a particle on the real line in the presence of a random array of marked points, whose nearest-neighbor distances are i.i.d.\ and long-tailed.
-The motion is a constant-speed interpolation of a symmetric random walk on the marked points.
-We study the quenched version of this process under the hypothesis that the distance between two neighboring marked points has finite mean---but possibly infinite variance---and prove the CLT and the convergence of all the accordingly rescaled moments.
-Thus, contrary to what is believed to hold for the annealed process, the quenched process is truly diffusive.
+The process describes the motion of a particle on the real line in the presence of a random array of marked points, whose nearest-neighbor distances are i.i.d.\ and long-tailed (with finite mean but possibly infinite variance).
+The motion is a continuous-time, constant-speed interpolation of a symmetric random walk on the marked points.
+We first study the quenched random walk on the point process, proving the CLT and the convergence of all the accordingly rescaled moments.
+Then we derive the quenched and annealed CLTs for the continuous-time process.

 Mathematics Subject Classification (2010): 60G50, 60F05 (82C41, 60G55).